ericaugusto-git/discord-clone/README.md

 ## 🎉 Discourse - Totally Original Live Chat App

-This project started as part of [this course](https://www.youtube.com/watch?v=ZbX4Ok9YX94) by the extremely generous Code With Antonio, and now it has a ton of new features outside the course scope.
+This project started as part of [this course](https://www.youtube.com/watch?v=ZbX4Ok9YX94) by the extremely generous Code With Antonio, and now it has a new design and some new features outside of the course scope.
+Check it out:

-### 🚀 Main Features from the course
+### 🚀 Main Features

-- **💬 Real-time Messaging**
+- **💬 Messaging**
-  - Real-time messaging using Socket.io with WebSocket fallback and polling alerts.
+  - Real-time messaging using [Socket.IO](https://socket.io) WebSocket and native polling fallback.

+- **🔊 Video and Audio call**
+  - Realtime video and audio call with [LiveKit](https://livekit.io)

 - **📎 Attachments**
-  - Send attachments as messages using UploadThing.
+  - Send attachments as messages using [UploadThing](https://uploadthing.com).

+- **🗄️ ORM & Database**
+  - ORM setup using Prisma with MySQL.

+- **🔐 Authentication**
+  - Secure authentication implemented with [Clerk](https://clerk.com).

+- **📜 Infinite Scrolling**
+  - Load messages in batches of 15 using [@tanstack/query](https://tanstack.com/query/latest) for infinite scrolling.

+- **🌗 Light / Dark Mode**
+  - Support for both light and dark themes with [TailwindCSS](https://tailwindcss.com)

+- **🏠 Server Creation & Customization**
+  - Create and customize servers.

 - **✏️ Message Management**
-  - Delete and edit messages in real time for all users.
+  - Delete and edit messages in real time.

-- **🔊 Channels**
-  - Create text, audio, and video call channels for seamless communication.

-- **✉️ 1:1 Conversations**
-  - Direct messaging and 1:1 video calls between members.

 - **🛠️ Member Management**
   - Manage members with options to kick, change roles (Guest/Moderator), and more.